parallelwindfarms/parareal/paper/paper.md

 ${\tt y}$ is the list of states from a previous iteration of Parareal, and ${\tt y_n}$ is the *next* iteration.

-By feeding the algorithm Dask delayed functions, a workflow is automatically generated for parallel execution on any number of back-ends.
+By feeding the algorithm Dask delayed functions, a workflow is <!-- TODO: Consider adding a citation to Dask delayed functions-- > automatically generated for parallel execution on any number of back-ends.